gluster/glusterdocs/Administrator Guide/Distributed Geo Replication.md

 ### Creating Non Root Geo-replication session

-`mountbroker` is a new service of glusterd.
-This service allows an unprivileged process to own a GlusterFS mount by registering a label (and DSL (Domain-specific language) options ) with glusterd through a glusterd volfile.
+The `mountbroker` service allows an unprivileged process to own a GlusterFS mount by registering a label (and DSL (Domain-specific language) options ) with glusterd through a glusterd volfile.
 Using CLI, you can send a mount request to glusterd to